 1920 Mass Ave, 617-497-4950; known for its fine music every night; no cover

 Live traditional Irish music 7 days a week.
 Started in 1996 by 2 young Irish musicians who wanted to have a place to play where friends could gather to listen while enjoying a drink and some great food.
 Saturday and Sunday brunch served starting at 10am.
-Take the T's Red Line to Davis Square.
+One of the best places in the Boston area to hear trad sessions, especially around St Patrick's Day.

 247 Elm Street, Davis Square, Somerville; 617-776-6896